 Do you or does someone you know need affordable housing?

-If you need to find adequate, safe and suitable housing, there are programs that can help.
-For each subsidized rental program, the amount of rent you pay is 30% of your adjusted household income.
-These programs are for individuals or couples who can live independently with little or no support.
+If you need affordable, safe and adequate housing, there are programs that can help, including Public Housing and Rent Supplements.
+For all subsidized rental programs, the rent you pay is 30% of your adjusted household income.
+These programs are for individuals or for families who can live independently with little or no support.
 For couples, one of you may have mobility or independence issues as long as the other can care for your needs.

-• Public Housing: The Department of Social Development owns a variety of rental units across the province for families and individuals.
+- Public Housing: Housing NB owns a variety of rental units across the province for families and individuals.
 Some units have accessibility features like ramps, elevators and strobe-light smoke detectors.

-• Rent Supplement Program: Social Development has agreements with private landlords for a number of subsidized housing units.
+- Rent Supplement Program: Housing NB has agreements with private and non-profit landlords for a number of subsidized housing units.
 This program funds the difference between the rent you pay and the unit's market rent value.
-Otherwise, it is a normal landlord-tenant relationship.
+Otherwise, it is a normal relationship between the landlord and the tenant.

-• Portable Rent Supplement Program: A subsidy program for people who live with a disability.
-Unlike the Rent Supplement Program, which is for a particular building or unit, this program is for the individual to give you the freedom to find appropriate housing to meet all of your needs.
+- Portable Rent Supplement Program: A subsidy program for people who live with a disability.
+Unlike the Rent Supplement Program, which is tied to a particular building or unit, this program is for the individual to give you the freedom to find appropriate housing to meet all of your needs.

-• Rural and Native Housing Program: A program for rural areas and off-reserve native households.
+- Rural and Native Housing Program: A program for rural areas and off-reserve indigenous households.

 Along with these government programs, there are a number of non-profits and housing co-operatives in New Brunswick that provide affordable housing.
 Non-profit housing projects are owned and operated by boards of directors made up of community volunteers.
 In co-operative housing projects–or co-ops–the board is made up of residents of the housing co-op.